pairinteraction/pairinteraction/docs/contribute/repo.rst

 **2. Set Up the Development Environment**

 Before implementing any changes, :ref:`build the software from source <advanced>` to guarantee the build system is functioning on your computer.
-Follow the :ref:`installation <installation>` section of the documentation for detailed steps.
+Follow the :ref:`advanced installation <advanced>` section of the documentation for detailed steps.
 In the following we provide a brief summary of the necessary steps:

-If you are planning to only contribute to the python package an :ref:`automatic build <automatic>` should be sufficient.
+If you are planning to only contribute to the python package an :ref:`build using pip <automatic>` should be sufficient.
 Therefore, install a :ref:`python package manager <python_setup>` and create a virtual environment.

-If you are planning to contribute to the C++ backend it might be beneficial to do a :ref:`manual build <manual>`:
+If you are planning to contribute to the C++ backend it might be beneficial to do a :ref:`manual build via cmake <manual>`:

     * Install the :ref:`build dependencies <system_setup>` for running the build system and a package manager for managing the Python dependencies.
 In addition, you need to install dependencies of the C++ backend.
 If you are using GNU/Linux or OS X, dependencies can be found in the Dockerfiles that are located in the :github:`docker branch <tree/docker/docker>`.
 If you are using Windows, you can use `vcpkg`_ with :github:`our configuration file <tree/master/vcpkg.json>` to install the dependencies.
 Afterwards, create and activate a python environment and install the necessary build dependencies